AbhiXverse/Solidity-journey/Day 14/Solidity Notes.md

     - mappings do not have length property, you can't easily check how many entries exist
     - gas cost depends on how many entries you add
     - keys are hashed, so access is quick and efficient
-    - mapping are more gas efficient then arrays cuz you don't need to loop through
+    - mapping are more gas efficient then arrays cuz you don't need to go through every single item to find something
+-